open-telemetry/opentelemetry-collector-contrib/extension/storage/dbstorage/README.md

 The extension requires read and write access to a database table.

 `driver`: the name of the database driver to use.
-Currently, the storage client supports "sqlite3" and "pgx".
+By default, the storage client supports "sqlite3" and "pgx".

+Implementors can add additional driver support by importing SQL drivers into the program.
+See [Golang database/sql package documentation] for more information.

 `datasource`: the url of the database, in the format accepted by the driver.